Bria222/Sneak-peek-To-do-list/README.md

 > Run the following commands on your terminal of choice

 - git clone <https://github.com/Bria222/Sneak-peek-To-do-list>
-- cd /dir
+- cd /directory name
+- `< init -y >` to initialize json file
-- npm install
+- npm install to install all the packages
 - npm run dev - to spin up local webpack server
 - npm run build - to build webpack